 - an ageing population, meaning more people will need treatment for age-related foot and walking problems

-- increasing numbers of people with diabetes and obesity, which often cause foot problems
+- increasing numbers of people with diabetes and obesity, which can cause foot problems

 - more awareness of, and demand for, sports podiatrists.

-Direct approach can be the best way to get work as a podiatrist
+Direct approach best way to get work as a podiatrist

-Job vacancies are often not advertised.
-Approach podiatry businesses directly to look for work, or ask Podiatry New Zealand to be connected to a mentor.
-Trainees may also hear about openings during their study.
+Job vacancies for podiatrists are often not advertised.
+Approach podiatry businesses directly for work opportunities, or ask Podiatry New Zealand to be connected to a mentor.

 Most podiatrists are self-employed